bmrb-io/BMRB-API/README.md

 this entry can be accessed at.
 Always use this value (appended to www.bmrb.wisc.edu) rather than constructing the URL yourself since some results returned link to non-entry summary pages.
-(For example, on-hold entries appear in the results if searched by ID. their link points to the "on hold entries" page at BMRB.)
+(For example, on-hold entries appear in the results if searched by ID.
+Their link points to the "on hold entries" page at BMRB.)
 * `authors` - The list of authors for this entry.

 If the search matched one of the "additional" search fields (any field other than